Print and PDF Options

 1. Tests or examinations given in class may not exceed the time allotted for the class;

 2. The schedule for any term tests or examinations to be held outside class time must be communicated in the course outline.
-Students who are unable to write during this scheduled time must be accommodated before the last day of classes.
+An alternative must be offered, before the last day of classes, for students who are not able to write term tests or examinations outside of class time.

 3. If there is a final examination in the summer term, it will be held during the official examination period;